 The research team, led by the University of Colorado Boulder, included Dr Gabriela Jiga-Boy from Swansea University, a social psychology expert, alongside colleagues from elsewhere in the UK, US, Sweden, Israel, Austria, Italy, and Singapore.

-Their research involved 13,000 participants in seven countries: UK, US, Brazil, Israel, Italy, Sweden, and South Korea.
+Their research involved 13,000 participants in seven countries: the UK, the US, Brazil, Israel, Italy, Sweden, and South Korea.
 These countries display a range of different political systems and parties in government and varying experiences of Covid and responses to it.

-In each country, participants were asked first about their overall political views, using a measure called affective polarisation: their feelings towards liberal and conservative politicians and towards experts.
+In each country, participants were asked first about their overall political views, using a measure called affective polarisation: their feelings towards liberal and conservative politicians and experts.